 Physically Mgungundlovu was eliptical in shape, somewhat longer from the isigodlo to the main gate and covering an area of approximately 35 hectares.
-Although visitors to the capital don't, and the approximately 35 hectares.
-Although visitors to the capital don't, and approximately 35 hectares.
-Although visitors to the capital don't, and the approximately 35 hectares.
-Although visitors to the capital don't, and the approximately 35 hectares.
-Although visitors to the capital don't, and the approximately 35 hectares.
-Although visitors to the capital don't, and approximately 35 hectares.
-Although visitors to the capital don't, and the region of approximately 35 hectares.
-Although visitors to the capital don't, and the region of six hundred and the region of six hundred meters (Booth 1967, Mithin the palisade, some 2 m high and crossing near the top formed a most effective barricade (Bryant 1967, Stuart and Mck.
+Although visitors to the capital don't all agree on the diameter it was most probably in the region of six hundred meters (Booth 1967, Parkington and Cronin 1979, Webb and Wright 1982, Krige 1965, Mitford 1975).
+A stout timber outer palisade comprising a double row of branches, some 2 m high and crossing near the top formed a most effective barricade (Bryant 1967, Stuart and Mck.
 Malcolm 1950, Webb and Wright 1976, 1979, 1982, Booth 1967).
 Within the palisade, round beehive shaped buildings, densely packed and 6 to 8 deep at the high status upper end, extended down the gentle slope of the hill to form the oval shape of the capital (Gardiner 1966, Bird 1965, Leslie

 1969).
 The exact number of buildings remains conjecture, ranging from 1 000 to over 2 000 (Krige 1965, Webb and Wright 1982, Bryant 1967).
 Reviewing the evidence it would most likely to have been between 1 400 and 1 800 buildings.
-They all took on the same form and were constructed of the same materials - thatch, saplings and bark with the floor constructed of an antheap/cowdung compound polished with beef lard.
-Those of the amabutho were of a standard size - approximately 3,5 m in diameter - (Parkington and Cronin 1979, Cronin 1975) but in the high status area they varied in size with an average diamter of over 5 m (Parkington and Cronin 1979) no doubt size decreeing rank.
+They all took on the same form and were constructed of the same materials - thatch, with the floor constructed $\circ f$ bark saplings and antheap/cowdung compound polished with beef lard.
+Those of amabutho were of a standard size - approximately 3,5 m in diameter - (Parkington and Cronin 1979, Cronin 1975) but in the high status area they varied in size with an average diamter of over 5 m (Parkington and Cronin 1979) no doubt size decreeing rank.